Charles MacCarthy, 1st Viscount Muskerry: Parliament of 1640–1649

 On 3 April 1640 Strafford left Ireland.
-The Commons formed a commission of grievances that gathered evidence for Strafford's misbehaviour.
+Wandesford stood in for him.
+The Commons formed a commission of grievances that gathered evidence for Strafford's abuse of power.
 They sent a delegation to Westminster where they submitted the grievances to the King.
 This delegation included Muskerry's son Donough.

-The Lords had not acted on grievances during the third parliamentary session as the Commons had done, but afterwards some of them decided to send Lords Muskerry, Gormanston, Dillon, and Kilmallock to London to submit their grievances to the King.
+Unlike the Commons, the Lords had not acted on grievances during the third parliamentary session, but afterwards some of them decided to send Lords Muskerry, Gormanston, Dillon, and Kilmallock to London to submit their grievances to the King.
 Parliament met again on 26 January 1641.
-Lord Deputy Wandesford had died on 3 December 1640 and the Irish government had devolved to the Lords Justices, Parsons and Borlase.
+Lord Deputy Wandesford had died on 3 December 1640, and the Irish government devolved to Lords Justices, first Robert Dillon and Parsons, but in February 1641 Borlase replaced Roscommon.

-The House of Lords recognised the lords who had gone to London as one of its committees and excused their absence.
+The House of Lords recognised its members who had gone to London as constituting one of its committees and excused their absence.
 On 18 February 1641 the lords' grievances were written up in 18 articles.
 The lords complained that Strafford had overtaxed them.

 Death and timeline

-On 20 February 1641 Muskerry died in London during his parliamentary mission.
+Muskerry died on 20 February 1641 in London during his parliamentary mission.
 He was buried in Westminster Abbey.
 Muskerry was succeeded by his second son Donough.
 As the ailing elder brother had died some time before, the title's special remainder did not need to be invoked.
-His wdow married Thomas, 4th son of Thomas Fitzmaurice, 18th Baron Kerry.
+His widow married Thomas, 4th son of Thomas Fitzmaurice, 18th Baron Kerry.